Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

           // Language expressions can be used.
 Expressions are not allowed to reference secure parameters or provide data for config secrets in ways that put the secret security at risk.
           "extensionConfigs": {
             "k8s": {
-              "auth": { // "auth" is a reserved property "kubeConfig": {
-                  "value": "[listClusterAdminCredential(resourceId('Microsoft.ContainerService/managedClusters', parameters('clusterName')), '2024-02-01').kubeconfigs[0].value]",
+              "auth": "[createObject('kubeConfig', listClusterAdminCredential(resourceId('Microsoft.ContainerService/managedClusters', parameters('clusterName')), '2024-02-01').kubeconfigs[0].value)]",
+              "value": "[createObject('namespace', parameters('namespace'))]",
-                  // When deployed as a stack, the value expression will be decomposed on the backend to acceptable
+              // The "value" object will be merged with the "auth" object on the backend before interacting with the extension.
-                  // formats returned by the deployment GET response.
-More on this in a further section.
-                }
-              },
-              "namespace": {
-                "value": "[parameters('namespace')]"
-              }
             }
           },
           "template": {